gr4y41/mac-streamdeck-color-picker/README.md

 # Known Issues
 Sometimes the tile color will not change with the title.
 Further testing required
+<br>For fullscreen users there is an issue with changing windows and the tile not updating.

 # Please help
 If someone can assist in porting this to a compiled plugin for the M1 Macbook I would be eternally grateful